Understanding Domestic Violence Laws in Washington

 - Mental Health Issues: Sometimes, the defense may argue that the accused's mental health condition played a role in the incident.
 This could be used to mitigate the severity of the charges or to argue for alternative sentencing, such as mandatory treatment rather than incarceration.

-Each of these defenses requires a careful and detailed examination of the facts surrounding the case.
+Each of these defenses requires careful and detailed examination of the facts surrounding the case.
 The effectiveness of a particular defense will depend on the specific circumstances, including the evidence available, the legal standards in the jurisdiction, and the overall strategy of the defense team.
 Have questions about your case?
 Contact our firm today to schedule an initial consultation with a member of our firm.

 If you or a loved one is facing domestic violence charges in Spokane, it's crucial to have an experienced and dedicated attorney by your side.
 At Freedman Law Office, we understand the serious nature of domestic violence allegations and the significant impact they can have on your life.
 Our goal is to provide compassionate and effective legal representation to help you navigate this challenging time.